Particles and Waves Lab banner

 The great wave off Kanagawa

-The Great Wave off Kanagawa (The MET museum)
+The Great Wave off Kanagawa (The MET Museum)

 Travelling surface gravity wave